iayori/edwb/Readme.md

 # Elixir + Dynamo Working Build Setup

-This gets a working STABLE Elixir + Dynamo build with all dependencies.
+This gets the most current and *stable* Elixir + Dynamo build with all dependencies.

-The setup uses Chef to manage the installs.
+By stable we mean a stable working pair with all dependencies.
+It may not be what is labeled stable from those projects, but instead will be as current as possible though it will unlikely be HEAD.

 Summary of steps:
  1. Clone repo
- 2. Start install
+ 2. Run installer
- 3. Enjoy Elixr + Dynamo!
+ 3. Enjoy a stable Elixr + Dynamo setup!

+The setup currently uses Chef to manage the installs.

 Installation
 -----